A survey on the generalized connectivity of graphs: Abstract

 \section{Abstract}

 The generalized $k$-connectivity $\kappa_k(G)$ of a graph $G$ was introduced by Hager before 1985.
 As its a natural counterpart, we introduced the concept of generalized edge-connectivity $\lambda_k(G)$, recently.
 In this paper we summarize the known results on the generalized connectivity and generalized edge-connectivity.
-The paper is divided into the following nine categories: the generalized (edge-)connectivity of some graph classes, algorithms and computational complexity, sharp bounds of $\kappa_k(G)$ and $\lambda_k(G)$, graphs with large generalized (edge-)connectivity, Nordhaus-Gaddum-type results, graph operations, extremal problems, and some results for random graphs and multigraphs.
+After an introductory section, the paper is then divided into nine sections: the generalized (edge-)connectivity of some graph classes, algorithms and computational complexity, sharp bounds of $\kappa_k(G)$ and $\lambda_k(G)$, graphs with large generalized (edge-)connectivity, Nordhaus-Gaddum-type results, graph operations, extremal problems, and some results for random graphs and multigraphs.
 It also contains some conjectures and open problems for further studies. \\[2mm] {\bf Keywords:} connectivity, Steiner tree, internally disjoint Steiner trees, edge-connectivity, edge-disjoint Steiner trees, packing, generalized connectivity, generalized edge-connectivity, Nordhaus-Gaddum-type result, graph product, extremal graph, algorithm and complexity.\\[2mm] {\bf AMS subject classification 2010:} 05C05, 05C35, 05C40, 05C70, 05C75, 05C76, 05C80, 05C85, 68M10, 68Q25, 68R10.